Bram1903/AntiHealthIndicator/README.md

 - `AntiHealthIndicator.Notify` - Notifies player of updates.
 - `AntiHealthIndicator.Bypass` - Prevents receiving spoofed data (if enabled in config).
+- `AntiHealthIndicator.Reload` - Grants access to the `/antihealthindicator reload` command.
 - `AntiHealthIndicator.Debug` - Receives debug messages if debugging is enabled.

 ## Installation